Bzomak/oolite-msys2-mingw64/README.md

 ## GitHub Actions

-We also try to build all Oolite Windows targets using GitHub Actions, splitting each dependency into its own build job.
+We also try to build all Oolite Windows targets using a GitHub Actions matrix strategy, splitting each dependency into its own build job to parallise building where possible.